- Pay attention to your surroundings. Even in the midst of having fun, you can develop a sixth sense about those who are around you.

 - Sexual Violence Education and Resources at the University This website will tell you: (1) What to do after an assault; (2) How to support a survivor; (3) What your reporting options are; (4) How to get involved; (5) and more.

-- Student Sexual Misconduct: What you Need to Know: Obtaining information, support and assistance, filing a complaint.
+- Student Sexual and Gender-Based Violence: What Students Need to Know: Obtaining information, support and assistance, filing a complaint.

-- JustReportIt: The University’s sexual misconduct reporting system, reporting policies, and chart of confidential employees and resources.
+- JustReportIt: The University’s sexual and gender-based violence reporting system, reporting policies, and chart of confidential employees and resources.

 - Sexual Assault Resource Agency: Serves residents of Charlottesville and Albemarle, Nelson, Louisa, Fluvanna and Greene Counties, Virginia who have experienced any kind of sexual assault.